kirkofypsi/7DWorkProblemModel/dimensions/business_performance.md

 * *cheap mentality*
 * *constant cost reductions*

-### TOO FAST BUSINESS GROWTH
+### TOO RAPID BUSINESS GROWTH
-> Organization is perceived as growing too fast.
-Its business could be suffering from many problems, such as not being able to keep up with the pace of growth.
-There could be teething pains associated with a hyper-growth organization like not being able to hire enough skilled people, building processes, or not having the necessary infrastructure in place.
+> Employees perceive organization as growing too fast to keep up with the pace of growth.
+Potential problems from hyper-growth could be inability to hire enough skilled labor or develop business processes, or not having necessary infrastructure in place.

 __Exemplary statements reported by employees:__